-The Debtors believe that any potential recoveries from Avoidance Actions are uncertain in light of, among other things, the various defenses and arguments that could be asserted.
-Likewise, the Liquidation Analysis attached hereto does not reflect any potential recoveries that might be realized by a chapter 7 trustee's potential pursuit of any avoidance actions because the Debtors' believe such claims are highly speculative.
+The Debtors believe that any potential recoveries from Avoidance Actions are uncertain in light of, among other things, the various defenses that could be asserted.
+Likewise, the Liquidation Analysis attached hereto does not reflect any potential recoveries that might be realized by a chapter 7 trustee's potential pursuit of any Avoidance Actions because the Debtors believe such claims are highly speculative.
+This includes any potential Avoidance

+Actions against Released Parties, including Consenting Shareholders, as these terms are defined in the Plan.
 Accordingly, the Debtors have not initiated or pursued any such causes of action because they are not aware, at this time, of any possible Avoidance Actions that could materially increase the recovery of the Debtors' unsecured creditors.
+However, as noted below, unless expressly released under the Plan, all Avoidance Actions are preserved under the Plan, as is the Debtors' right to object to Claims under section 502(d) of the Bankruptcy Code.